Principal Investigator

 Research Assistant

-Marine de Marcken, Research assistant (2012-2018, Yale University); 1st year medical student at University of Connecticut.
+Marine de Marcken, Research assistant (2012-2018, Yale University).
+Currently last year medical student at University of Connecticut.

 Adam Beckman, undergraduate student (2013-2016, Yale University); Special advisor to the Surgeon General of the United States of America.